 They know the image: caves above the Dead Sea, jars in the desert, ancient parchment, lost scripture.
-That much is real.
+The image is accurate enough.
 What matters more is what the find actually changed.

 The Dead Sea Scrolls are a large body of ancient Jewish manuscripts discovered beginning in 1947 near Qumran on the northwestern shore of the Dead Sea.
 They include biblical manuscripts, sectarian writings, legal texts, prayers, commentaries, and community documents.
 Together they gave scholars a much earlier window into Jewish textual life than had previously been available.

 That is why the discovery mattered so much.
-The scrolls did not merely add a few dramatic artifacts to museum collections.
-They changed how scholars understand the Hebrew Bible, Second Temple Judaism, and the world out of which both rabbinic Judaism and Christianity emerged.
+The scrolls added dramatic artifacts to museum collections, and they changed how scholars understand the Hebrew Bible, Second Temple Judaism, and the world out of which both rabbinic Judaism and Christianity emerged.

 The scrolls were discovered in caves, not in one tidy library